 There are many options available to help directors with company recovery; although the options available can vary depending on the company’s current state.
 Options may include sourcing new funding, restructuring company affairs including assets and debts, and entering formal insolvency solutions from a licensed insolvency practitioner.

 Once you recognise that a problem exists, you should seek assistance from a licensed insolvency practitioner such as us, who can assess your situation and provide you with options available.

 How we work

-Administration provides a company protection from its creditors whilst an insolvency practitioner (IP) takes control of the business and the directors’ powers cease.
-During this period creditors are not allowed to take further legal action, and the administrator must achieve one of three outcomes:
+Administration provides a company with protection from its creditors whilst an insolvency practitioner (IP) takes control of the business and the directors’ powers cease.
+During this period, creditors are not allowed to take further legal action, and the administrator must achieve one of three outcomes:

 - Rescuing the company as a going concern, or

 - Achieving a better result for the company than if it was liquidated, or

 - Realising company property for the benefit of secured or preferential creditors